Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 The IG's report comes three years after the FBI launched its 2015 investigation into Clinton's handling of classified materials while she was Secretary of State, sparked by revelations that she used a private email server instead of her government email address.

-In January 2017, just before Trump's inauguration, Inspector General Michael Horowitz initiated the review of how the email probe was handled, looking at decisions by FBI and Justice officials — including Comey's surprise decision to speak about it publicly.
+In January 2017, just before Trump's inauguration, Horowitz initiated the review of how the email probe was handled, looking at decisions by FBI and Justice officials — including Comey's surprise decision to speak about it publicly.

 In July 2016, Comey called a press conference — without the advance knowledge of the Justice Department or the Obama White House — in which he said Clinton had been "extremely careless" in using a private server to classified information but had not done anything criminal.
 Comey said "no reasonable prosecutor" would bring charges in the case.